wendyverdonk93/docs/content/faq/chargebacks/disputing-chargebacks.md

 In order for this chargeback to be disputed we need the following documentation and information to be provided, in case you have it:

-* Prove that the transaction falls in the list of exempted transactions and/or is authorized by means of, for example, a pin code, 3D secure.
+* Prove that the transaction falls in the list of exempted transactions and/or is authorized by means of, for example, a pin code, 3D Secure.
 3D Secure is a security protocol to prevent fraud.

-More information about 3D secure is available in [What is 3D secure](/faq/general/what-is-3d-secure)
+For more information about 3D Secure, see [About 3D Secure](/faq/payment-regulations/about-3d-secure).

 #### Reason Code: 4526
 __Description: Missing Signature__